jackiehjm/stx-docs/doc/source/security/kubernetes/https-access-overview.rst

 -   Renewal Status: whether the certificate is renewed automatically by the system when expiry date approaches.

+The specific certificates, and details such as expiration date, that are present on a |prod| system can be displayed with a local script, :command:`sudo show-certs.sh`, see :ref:`utility-script-to-display-certificates`.

+|prod| monitors the installed certificates on the system by raising alarms for
+expired certificates and certificates that will expire soon, see :ref:`alarm-expiring-soon-and-expired-certificates-baf5b8f73009`.

-The following sections provide details on managing these certificates.
+The following sections provide details on managing these certificates:

 -   :ref:`StarlingX REST API Applications and the Web Administration Server Certificate <starlingx-rest-api-applications-and-the-web-administration-server>`